coala/coala/docs/Getting_Involved/Writing_Tests.rst

 But how do you actually test if your component is correct?
 For that purpose you have asserts.
-Asserts check whether a condition is fulfilled and pass the result to the overall test-suite-invoking-instance, that manages all tests in coala.
+Asserts check whether a condition is fulfilled and pass the result to the overall test-suite-invoking-instance, that manages all tests in *coala*.
 The result is processed and you get a message if something went wrong in your test.

 .. seealso::